L-Blondy/up-fetch/README.md

 </p>
 <br>

 _upfetch_ is an advanced fetch client builder with standard schema validation, automatic response parsing, smart defaults and more.
 Designed to make data fetching type-safe and developer-friendly while keeping the familiar fetch API.

 [中文文档 (AI 翻译)](./README_ZH.md)

-## Coming from v1?
+## 🔄 Migrate from v1

+Already using up-fetch?
+Most projects can upgrade without any changes since breaking changes only affect advanced use cases.
+Here's everything needed to upgrade:

-Check out our [Migration Guide](./MIGRATION.md) for a step-by-step walkthrough of the changes and how to upgrade your codebase.
+- [Migration Guide](./MIGRATION.md) - Step-by-step guide to upgrade your codebase

-Looking for the v1 documentation?
-Check out [README_v1.md](./README_V1.md).
+- [v1 Documentation](./README_V1.md) - Reference for the previous version

 ## Table of Contents